-Competing Priorities: Iran has many environmental stakeholders, both within the government at the DOE, Ministry of Energy, Ministry of Agriculture, and outside in the private sector and academia, who are aware of environmental best practices.
-However, due to corruption and mismanagement, Iran has steered a perilous course to the brink of an environmental crisis.
+Competing Priorities: Iran has many environmental stakeholders, both within the government at the DOE and the energy and agriculture ministries, and in the private sector and academia, who are aware of environmental best practices.
+However, due to corruption and mismanagement, the regime has steered a perilous course to the brink of an environmental crisis.
 A confluence of intertwined policy missteps by Iran's revolutionary government have led to the current state of play.

-In the immediate aftermath of the revolution, Iran's leadership was consumed first with consolidating the Islamic Revolution, and then with the brutal Iran-Iraq War, which lasted from 1980-1988.
-Iran's precarious domestic stability and regional position were the highest priority, and environmental concerns largely fell by the wayside.
-The government has severely underfunded the DOE as a result, and the department has further suffered from a series of incompetent and/or corrupt managers, although President Hassan Rouhani has succeeded in placing technocrats at the DOE since assuming the Presidency in 2013.
+In the immediate aftermath of the Islamic Revolution, Iran's leadership was consumed first with consolidating the revolution, and then with the brutal Iran-Iraq War, which lasted from 1980 to 1988.
+Iran's precarious domestic stability and regional position were the regime's highest priority, and environmental concerns fell by the wayside.
+The government has severely underfunded the DOE, and the department has further suffered from a series of incompetent and/or corrupt managers, although President Hassan Rouhani has succeeded in placing technocrats at the DOE since assuming his position in 2013.

 Agricultural Mismanagement: Another factor in the environmental deterioration has been the regime's prioritization of self-sufficiency in food production since the Islamic Republic's founding.
-The notion of food independence fit within revolutionary Iran's anti-colonial ideological paradigm which eschewed reliance on Eastern or Western powers.
+The notion of food independence fit within revolutionary Iran's anti-colonial ideological paradigm, which eschewed reliance on Eastern or Western powers.
 The government's preference for food self-sufficiency also grew in concert with Iran's increasing international isolation as a result, first, of the Iran-Iraq War and, later, of mounting sanctions over its illicit nuclear program and human rights abuses.

 The regime courted farmers, many of whom were harmed by the Shah's agricultural policies, as a base of political support.
-Peasants and displaced farmers sought to occupy and expropriate the land of large corporate farms created under the Shah, labelling the owners as un-Islamic.
-The revolutionary regime tacitly backed these tactics and were quick to label any activity to rein in farmers as counterrevolutionary, but the unrest served to dissuade would-be investors whose funds were needed to modernize Iran's agricultural sector.
+Peasants and displaced farmers sought to occupy and expropriate the land of large corporate farms created under the Shah, labeling the owners as un-Islamic.
+The revolutionary regime tacitly backed these tactics and were quick to label any activity to rein in farmers as counterrevolutionary, but the unrest served to dissuade would-be investors, whose funds were needed to modernize Iran's agricultural sector.